horizoncd/horizoncd.github.io/docs/tutorials/how-to-install/local-installation.md

 Install `Horizon` by helm, you can find the latest version of `Horizon` in [Horizon Chart Repo](https://github.com/horizoncd/helm-charts/releases).

-The default installation is not the same as the minimal installation by script, it will install install `gitlab` by default.
+The default installation is not the same as the minimal installation by script, it will install `gitlab` by default.

 :::info